Rules and Policies are posted at each pool and splash pad site.

 - Patrons must obey the lifguards at all times

 - Behaviors that endanger or distract other swimmers such as pushing, running, dunking, riding of shoulders or back, or various forms of horseplay are not allowed

 - Patrons may not visit with lifeguards on duty

-- Food and drink (other htan water in plastic containers) are not allowed in the pool area
+- Food and drink (other than water in plastic containers) are not allowed in the pool area

 - Smoking, tobacco products, and gum chewing are not allowed at pool facilities

 - Children who are not toilet trained should wear tight-fitting, waterproof pants and diapers should be changed in the bath house and away from the pool

 - Masks, fins, and snorkels may be used only by adults in the lap lanes or in an organized and supervised class or program.
 Persons requiring such equipment because of a disability may do so with the approval of the Pool Supervisor.

 - All flotation devices mus be Coast Guard-approved (USCG on tag).
 Such devices may be worn only by non-swimmers actively supervised by and adult on a one-to-one basis.
 Specialized non-Coast Guard-approved flotation devices may be worn during instructor-led fitness and adaptive classes.